310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Midori smileexplain %}
 Yeah.
-For now, let’s all try and act as mascot characters.
+For now, let’s all try and act as yurucharas.

-Our first lesson is to get a feel of what a “soft atmosphere” is like through acting.
+Our first lesson is to get a feel of what a “relaxed atmosphere” is like through acting.

 I’m gonna assign you all a ‘Tropical Troppeys’ character role, so act out the script on the file I prepared.